Food Traceability and FSMA

 Traceability in FDA Regulation

-The FDA’s Food Safety Modernization Act (FSMA) is a piece of United States federal legislation that was ratified in 2011 by President Obama.
-FSMA has since served as the primary regulatory framework for food safety and consumer protections for the industry, articulating rules for smarter prevention and response throughout the food system.
+The FDA’s Food Safety Modernization Act (FSMA) is a piece of United States federal legislation ratified in 2011 by President Obama.
+FSMA has since served as the primary regulatory framework for food safety and consumer protections for the industry, articulating rules for more intelligent prevention and response throughout the food system.

-In September 2020, the FDA published a proposed rule for traceability, in accordance with FSMA section 204.
+In September 2020, the FDA published a proposed rule for traceability under FSMA section 204.
 The recordkeeping requirements outlined within the rule will establish a broader foundation for food traceability, starting with recordkeeping requirements for designated foods from creation, transformation, processing, packing, shipping and more.

 FDA Webinar: Requirements for Additional Traceability FSMA Section 204

 In a recorded webinar by the FDA, Deputy Commissioner for Food Policy and Response Frank Yiannas discusses the value of the proposed traceability rule for the food industry, who may be affected, in addition to what the suggested requirements entail.